markokole/iac-aws-modules/README.md

 ### Credentials file

-Prepare a credentials file with the following structure
+Create a folder *aws* and prepare a credentials file in the folder with the following key-value structure

 ```bash
 AWS_ACCESS_KEY_ID=